scarpent/ledgerbil/README.md

 ending date: 2016/10/29 ending balance: (not set) cleared: $70.00
 ```

-Reconciliation info is cached in a reconcilation file defined in
-settings.py (see below).
-After `finish`, the previous balance is saved
+After `finish`, the previous balance is saved in the cache (mentioned
-in the cache and shown when you reconcile this account, which may be
+above and more below!) and shown when you next reconcile this account,
-helpful for catching mistakes you make between visits to the reconciler.
+which may be helpful for catching mistakes you make between visits to
-There is also the `-R` option for ledgerbil which will go through all
+the reconciler.
+There is also the `-R` option for ledgerbil which will
-your cached entries and compare to ledger's `--cleared` totals to see if
+go through all your cached entries and compare to ledger's `--cleared`
-things have gotten out of sync somehow.
+totals to see if things have gotten out of sync somehow.

+Note that where the interactive reconciler only needs
+`RECONCILER_CACHE_FILE`, `-R` needs more stuff configured in
+`settings.py` so that ledgerbil can run ledger as an external program.

 ## "ledgershell" (other commands)

-The initial ledgerbil features like schedule, sorting, and reconciler
+The early ledgerbil features like schedule, sorting, and reconciler
-initially didn't rely on the ledger command line program at all.
-They
+didn't rely on the ledger command line program at all.
+They were
-were, and mostly still are standalone programs that work with your data
+standalone programs that work with your data files.
-files.

-The exception is the reconciler which now has a feature for verifying
+The reconciler has since acquired a feature for verifying your previous
-your previous balances with ledger's cleared totals.
-(Although now that
+balances with ledger's cleared totals.
+(Now that the door has been
-the door has been opened, expect more integration in the future between
+opened, expect more integration in the future between ledgerbil and
-ledgerbil and ledger.)
+ledger.)

 The ledgershell programs use ledger to read and report on your data in
 different ways.
 None of them modify your data (as of 4 August 2018,